UgoPelissier/Life-of-Boids/README.md

 - Agents can cross the screen and re-appear from the opposite side

 ### Initialisation Rules
-- Begin by initialising obstacles : can't overlap with eah other, minimum distance from the border
+- Begin by initialising obstacles:
+    - can't overlap with eah other
+    - minimum distance from the border
+- Next are predators:
-- Next are predators : can't overlap with over predators or birds, can't be close to an obstacle (initial state != near_obstacle)
+    - can't overlap with over predators or birds
+    - can't be close to an obstacle (initial state != near_obstacle)
+- Then are birds:
-- Then are birds : same conditions as predators
+    - same conditions as predators
+- Tree:
-- Tree : can't overlap with each other, minimum distance from an obstacle, minimum distance from the border
+    - can't overlap with each other
+    - minimum distance from an obstacle, minimum distance from the border
 - Fruit initialisation is made with tree.DropFruitAndAppend and will be called for every tree in the updateObjects function.
 Then the fruits will be dropped depending of the random time variable in the tree object.
 A random number of fruit is dropped between 1 and DEFAULT_NUM_FRUITS_DROPS.

 ### Laws
-- SeparationLaw: steer to avoid crowding local flockmates
+- **SeparationLaw:** steer to avoid crowding local flockmates
-- biSeparationLaw : mean of the angle obtained from separating from a bird and from a predator
+- **biSeparationLaw:** mean of the angle obtained from separating from a bird and from a predator
-- AlignmentLaw: steer towards the average heading of local flockmates
+- **AlignmentLaw:** steer towards the average heading of local flockmates
-- CohesionLaw: steer to move towards the average position (center of mass) of local flockmates
+- **CohesionLaw:** steer to move towards the average position (center of mass) of local flockmates
-- PreyLaw: will chase closest bird to eat it, use predator relaxation
+- **PreyLaw:** will chase closest bird to eat it, use predator relaxation
-- ObstacleLaw: steer to avoid flying in an obstacle, differ from separationLaw by using obstacle relaxation
+- **ObstacleLaw:** steer to avoid flying in an obstacle, differ from separationLaw by using obstacle relaxation
-- FruitLaw : will chase a fruit as a predator would do, use predator relaxation
+- **FruitLaw:** will chase a fruit as a predator would do, use predator relaxation
-- biFruitLaw : mean of the angles obtained from chasing a fruit and separating from other birds
+- **biFruitLaw:** mean of the angles obtained from chasing a fruit and separating from other birds

 ### Update of each object
-1. Predators
+1. For Predators
-For each predator in predator vector :

 - Check closest obstacle, if near, state=near_obstacle and apply ObstacleLaw
 - if state!=near_obstacle, if near other predators, state=separation and apply SeparationLaw
 - if state!=separation, search for closest prey in field of view with no maximum distance constraint, state=near_prey and apply PreyLaw

-2. Birds
+2. For Birds
-For each bird in birds vector :

 - check the closest predator, if predator close, state=near_predator, if predator too close, m_alive=false
 - if m_alive=false, stop the update here